SECTION 1 – ORGANISATION

-Management Committee – please provide a list of full names and addresses, and positions of all members of your Management Committee.
+Management Committee – please provide a list of full names, and organisation positions (i.e. Chair/Secretary/Treasurer) of all members of your Management Committee.

 This must be signed by a senior member of your organisation’s management committee, such as the Chair, Treasurer or Secretary.

 When you have spent the grant, you will need to complete and return to us a Monitoring Form within the timescale set by the grant (usually 12 months of receipt of grant).
 You must provide all requested supporting documentation.